-The question of elimination of imaginaries for ab initio stongly minimal sets has largely lain fallow for 25 years since B. Baizhanov [Bai96] asked whether any strongly minimal theory in a finite vocabulary that admits elimination of imaginaries must be an algebraically closed field.
-[Hru93, p 160] observed that flat geometries obeyed the weaker 'geometric elimination of imaginaries' and this was adequate for studying the geometry.
-But, as for Zilber, our goal is not to classify the geometries associated with strongly minimal theories but to classify the theories.
+The original motives for this paper were to show i) (first author) (Pure) strongly minimal Steiner systems with line length greater than 3 admit neither \emptyset -definable quasigroups nor more generally 'non-trivial' \emptyset -definable binary functions (Theorem 5.13, Theorem 5.18) and ii) (second author) the original Hrushovski construction does not admit elimination of imaginaries (Theorem 4.4.1).
+The question of elimination of imaginaries for ab initio stongly minimal sets has largely lain fallow for 30 years although B. Baizhanov asked whether any strongly minimal theory in a finite vocabulary that admits elimination of imaginaries must be an algebraically closed field.
+[Hru93, p 160] observed that flat geometries obeyed the weaker 'geometric' elimination of imaginaries and this was adequate for studying the geometry.
+But we are interested in the actual theories.